Click on thumbnail images to enlarge

 Vigorous Rambler.
 Flowers very early spring for several months.
 You need to find the right place for this baby tho…grows into a very thorny monster.
 Available now

 Rambler.
 Commonly used as root stock and becomes rather a nuisance in wild parts of the garden.
 Birds love their multitudinous hips and spread them around.
 We grow some of Multifloras children that have crossed with something a bit more colourful but retained her attractive thornless nature.
-Available on request
+Available now $5 each

 Nitida x Rugosa